Homological stability and densities of generalized configuration spaces: Introduction

 We start with the Koszul duality aspect of the approach.
 Let $\mathfrak{a}$ be a $\multgrplus{m}$-graded $\coLie$-coalgebra.
 We want to ask when $\coChev^{\un} \mathfrak{a}$, the unital cohomological Chevalley complex, satisfies homological stability.
 The question does not make sense as is, since to talk about homological stability, we need to first have maps between different graded-degrees so that we can compare them.
 A priori, $\coChev^{\un} \mathfrak{a}$ is only a $\multgr{m}$-graded object.

-Suppose that $\coChev^{\un} \mathfrak{a}$ admits the structure of an algebra over the graded polynomial algebra $\Lambda[\multgr{m}] \simeq \Lambda[x_1 \dots, x_m]$ (where the grading is the obvious one), then using the algebra action, we obtain maps between the different gradings, which put us in the setting where questions about homological stability make sense.
+Suppose that $\coChev^{\un} \mathfrak{a}$ admits the structure of an algebra over the graded polynomial algebra $\Lambda[\multgr{m}] \simeq \Lambda[x_1 \dots, x_m]$ where $\Lambda$ is a fixed field of characteristic $0$ (see also~\S\ref{subsubsec:convention_categories} for our conventions) and where $x_i$ lives in graded degree $(0, \dots, 0, 1, 0, \dots, 0)$ with $1$ being at the $i$-th place.
+Then, using the algebra action, we obtain maps between the different gradings, which put us in the setting where questions about homological stability make sense.
 Using Koszul duality, we can translate this condition to a condition on the $\coLie$-coalgebra $\mathfrak{a}$.
 This allows us to single out a class of $\coLie$-coalgebras, which we call strongly unital, where we can formulate and establish homological stability.
 The main result we prove in this setting is the following